Welcome to the Course

 - Change your subject line.
 If you're not sure what to write, try A/B testing different ideas.

-- Ensure that you're lists are clean and your signup forms are using double opt-in.
+- Ensure that your lists are clean and your signup forms are using double opt-in.
 This increases the chance that the contacts you're sending to are higher quality and more likely to open.

 A strong click rate is a good indicator that your content is appealing to your audience.
 If you're not seeing high clicks, consider the following ideas:

 - Modify your call to actions to better align with the mission of your business, they style of your website, and your customer's expectations.